SimoneSantoro21/Py_exercises/README.md

 Simulate a simple polymer in the approximation of non-interacting beads connected by rigid bonds through random walk.
 Evaluate mean R and mean R squared.

+Exercise #6 Simulation of a projectile on Earth:
+Simulate the first 10 seconds of the dynamics of a projectile tossed from a given heigh H, with a given initial velocity v0 = (v0_x, v0_y). (from https://github.com/klyshko/md_python/blob/master/Lecture.ipynb)